-With more people opting for sustainable and eco-friendly alternatives to traditional retail shopping, secondhand shopping has become increasingly popular.
+With more people opting for sustainable and eco-friendly alternatives to traditional retail shopping, secondhand shopping (by means of thrifting, antiquing, and vintage shopping) has become increasingly popular.
 However, not all secondhand shopping is created equal.
-For example, have you ever wondered why vintage clothing found at the Salvation Army is priced cheaper than at an antique or vintage store?
+For example, have you ever wondered why vintage clothing found at the Salvation Army is priced lower than at an antique or vintage store?
 If you are not aware of the difference -- in terms of quality, availability, demand, and price -- secondhand shopping can be confusing.
-To find the best deals and greatest selection of secondhand items, it is essential to know the difference between thrift stores and vintage shops to understand why their price structures, inventory, and quality of merchandise differ.
+To find the best deals and greatest selection of secondhand clothing and home decor, it is essential to know the difference between thrift stores and vintage shops to understand why their price structures, inventory, and quality of merchandise differ.

 ■ Refers to a store, shop or boutique that sells high-quality used items from a particular time period.
-Store owners actively shop for, and purchase, used items to sell for a profit.
-Items found in these stores are secondhand but not excessively worn or damaged
+Store owners actively shop for, and purchase, used and second-hand items to sell for a profit.
+Merchandise is in excellent condition.
+Items are used but not excessively worn or damaged

 ■ Vintage and antique stores are privately owned, for-profit retail businesses that sell curated items that are vintage (25 to 100 years old) and antique (over 100 years old).
 Shop owners operate the store based on profits made from sales